 Certificate of Insurance (COI)

-Embroker helps you get certificates of insurance to prove to potential business partners and customers that your business is properly covered with the right insurance and that it is safe for them to do business with you.
+A certificate of insurance proves to potential business partners and customers that your business is properly covered with the right insurance and that it is safe for them to do business with you.

 What Is a Certificate of Insurance (COI)?